-Fund manager consistently fall short of overall market performance.
-However, proven, responsible options strategies continue to outperform.
+Fund managers consistently fall short of overall market performance.
+However, proven successful, yet responsible options strategies continue to outperform.
 So the choice is yours.
-In this article you'll learn more about:
+Here's what you'll learn about:

-- The lagging market performance of mutual fund managers and how options strategies provide opportunities for investors to meet their investment objectives and goals.
+- How options strategies provide better opportunities for investors to meet their investment objectives and goals.

-- Fund manager performance versus CBOE put writing strategy.
+- Fund manager performance versus the CBOE put writing strategy.

 Mutual Fund Underperformance.
 Fund Managers Continue to Underperform

 Nearly 90% of mutual funds, like the kind in your 401k retirement plan, can’t even match the market (S&P 500).
 This is according to the SPIVA (S&P versus active management) analysis of data comparing performance.

 - 88.3% of large-cap mutual funds were outperformed by the S&P 500 over 5 years, January 1, 2012 - December 31, 2016.